 The Hebrew root "thr" = to be pure, corresponds to the Hausa/Hahm "toro" = clean, and to the Tamil "tiru" = holy.
 All are related to the proto-Dravidian (Sudroid) "tor" = blood.

-The ancient Horite priest (harwa) was to be pure (w'b) before entering the temple.
+The ancient Horite Hebrew priest ritually purified himself before entering the temple.
 These priests shaved their heads.
 Korah, Moses' half-brother, was such a priest.
-His name means "shaved head" and according to Numbers 16:17-18, he carried the censor to offer incense to the deity.
+His name means "shaved head," and according to Numbers 16:17-18 he carried the censor to offer incense to the deity.

 When we describe Jesus as the "Good Shepherd" and "our Great High Priest" and "the King of Kings" we are not speaking figuratively.
 He was and is all of these and more.